routingblog/arbitration/content/docs/problems.md

 - Amongst the studied cases, the employer paid all arbitration fees 97 percent of the time, indicating that the employer-pays rule is generally being enforced in AAA employment arbitration cases. [^colvinempirical4] This is primarily due to state law requiring employers to pay for arbitration fees.

+# Document Limitations

+This document has a few limitations and biases.

+- Many of the studies or analysis of arbitration don't differentiate between forced consumer mandatory arbitration, labour arbitration, collective bargaining agreements, or even between businesses.
+To the extent possible this document tries to focus on and cite details that are either generally true or that focus specifically on consumer and non-collective labour contracts.

 # Footnotes